-Pursuing common efforts, cooperation and coordination in the fight against irregular migration and the humanitarian challenges related to the migrants with other authorities from the field, the Interreg IPA III programme will seek synergies and complementarities with the Integrated Border Management Fund (IBMF), the Asylum, Migration and Integration Fund (AMIF) and the new Internal Security Fund (ISF), to make migration management a regional and EU success.
+Pursuing common efforts, cooperation and coordination in the fight against irregular migration and the humanitarian challenges related to the migrants with other authorities, the Interreg programme will seek complementarities with the Integrated Border Management Fund (IBMF), the Asylum, Migration and Integration Fund (AMIF) and the new Internal Security Fund (ISF), to make migration management a regional and EU success.
 Complementarities and synergies are also sought with the planned activities under the Border Management and Visa Policy Instrument (BMVI) and the IPA III Individual measures to strengthen the response capacity to manage migration flows and border management in the Western Balkans.
-As the strategic project is not mature enough at the stage of programme preparation, once the parameters of the project are made available a protocol will be signed between the managing bodies of Interreg VI-A IPA Bulgaria-Turkey, BMVI and IPA III with a view to establish clear complementarities and ensure lack of duplication, while respecting the eligibility rules as per the respective regulations guiding the work of the instruments referred above.
-However, it should be noted, that the Interreg IPA III programme will focus on supporting the law enforcement authorities in the cross-border region to tackle the specific security and humanitarian challenges stemming from irregular migration in a cooperative and a solidarity-based manner.
+As the strategic project is not mature enough at the stage of programme preparation, once the parameters of the project are available a protocol will be signed between the managing bodies of Interreg VI-A IPA Bulgaria-Türkiye, BMVI and IPA III with a view to establish clear complementarities and ensure lack of duplication.
+However, it should be noted, that the programme will focus on supporting the law enforcement authorities in the cross-border region to tackle the specific security and humanitarian challenges stemming from irregular migration in a cooperative and a solidarity-based manner.
 Synergies are expected to appear in approaches, standards and codes of conduct when dealing with migrants.
-Therefore, the new Interreg IPA III programme will generate added value to the strengthening of the border between EU and Turkey, as a candidate county.
-Furthermore, the '2021 Communication on EU Enlargement Policy' Commission document assesses Turkey as well integrated with the EU market in terms of both trade and investment links.
+Therefore, the new programme will generate added value to the strengthening of the border between EU and Türkiye, as a candidate county.
+Furthermore, the '2021 Communication on EU Enlargement Policy' Commission document assesses Türkiye as well integrated with the EU market in terms of both trade and investment links.
 The country is a key partner for the EU in essential areas of joint interest, such as migration, counter-terrorism, economy, trade, energy and transport.
-The CBC programme provides opportunities for cross-border cooperation in all of the delineated areas where Turkey has made progress, therefore the CBC programme provides significant contribution to the EU enlargement dialogue with Turkey.
+The programme opens up opportunities for cooperation in all of the delineated areas where Türkiye has made progress, therefore the programme makes significant contribution to the EU enlargement dialogue with Türkiye.

 The programme is consistent with the strategic programming framework for the Instrument for Pre-Accession Assistance (IPA III), adopted with Commission Implementing Decision C(2021) 8914 final of 10 December 2021.
-Moreover, the programme builds strong synergies with IPA III assistance, whose strategic objective 'Economic, social and territorial development of border areas, fostering the cooperation among national local/regional authorities, associations, non-governmental organisations and enterprises from neighbouring regions' coincides fully with the strategic and thematic scope of the CBC programme.
+Moreover, the programme builds strong synergies with IPA III assistance, whose strategic objective 'Economic, social and territorial development of border areas, fostering the cooperation among national local/regional authorities, associations, non-governmental organisations and enterprises from neighbouring regions ' coincides fully with the strategic and thematic scope of the programme.
 More specifically, both instruments contribute significantly to the following EU thematic clusters 'Greener and Improved resource efficiency' (TP2 under IPA III and PO2 under the CBC programme), 'Improved business environment and competiveness' (TP5 and TP8 under IPA III and PO5 under the CBC programme), and 'Improved capacity of local and regional authorities to tackle local challenges' (TP7 under IPA III and ISO 2 under the CBC programme).
 In addition, the CBC programme:

-- complements the IPA III Programming Framework on the civil society dialogue and inter-cultural exchange between civil societies in Turkey and EU (Action #2 - Civil Society) by providing, under priority 2, diverse opportunities for networking across the border;
+- complements the IPA III Programming Framework on the civil society dialogue and inter-cultural exchange between civil societies in Türkiye and EU (Action #2 - Civil Society) by providing, under priority 2, diverse opportunities for networking across the border;